What is LASIK Surgery?

 Eye Associates of New Mexico is pleased to offer IntraLase technology.
 IntraLase allows for a truly blade-free LASIK procedure.
 The IntraLase laser is a femtosecond laser developed by Johnson and Johnson, which allows a precision laser cut of the LASIK flap.
 The LASIK treatment is then performed with the excimer laser.

 Eye Associates of New Mexico offers custom LASIK treatment technology with the iDesign system.
 The iDesign takes a very precise and custom measurement of your cornea using wavefront aberrometry.
 This customized scan is used to determine the treatment of your cornea, allowing the correction of nearsightedness, farsightedness and astigmatism, while also correcting more subtle visual aberrations known as “higher order” aberrations.
+Serving the Albuquerque and New Mexico areas, schedule an appointment with our LASIK Surgeons today.

 How Much Does LASIK Surgery Cost?